xinxin-zhang/jenkinsTemplate-python/README.md

 <kbd>![Where to find the clone link](res/findTheCloneLink.png)</kbd>

-... and using `git clone` at your shell / command line with the clone link you just copied.
+Finally, use `git clone` at your shell / command line with the clone link you just copied.
 The command will look something like this:

 ```bash
 git clone git@github.com:[MY_USER]/jenkinsTemplate-python.git